 Is Shopify Plus worth it for small businesses?

-Shopify Plus is typically not necessary for small businesses, unless they are scaling or need advanced functionality such as custom checkout or automation.
-If you’re a small- to medium-sized brand, Shopify Advanced is probably the most suitable at this stage.
+Shopify Plus is typically not necessary if you’re running a small business, unless you’re trying to scale or need advanced functionality, such as custom checkout or automation.
+If you’re a small- to medium-sized brand, Shopify Advanced is probably the most suitable tier at this stage.

 What’s the main difference between Shopify Plus and Advanced?

 The key differences are flexibility and scale.
-Shopify Plus unlocks checkout control, automation, and dedicated support, whereas Advanced offers solid features but with limitations, including no checkout customisation.
+Advanced offers solid features but with limitations, including no checkout customisation.
+Whereas Shopify Plus unlocks advanced checkout control, automation opportunities, and more dedicated support from the team.

 When should I upgrade from Shopify Advanced to Shopify Plus?

-You should consider upgrading to Shopify Plus when your business is scaling rapidly if you need more customisation or require full control over the checkout experience.
-Shopify Plus is also the best choice for managing multiple store fronts or expanding internationally.
+You should consider upgrading to Shopify Plus when your business is scaling rapidly, if you need more customisation or require full control over your checkout experience.
+Shopify Plus is also the best choice if you’re managing multiple storefronts or expanding internationally.

 Choose Your Shopify Plan Today

-Ultimately, whether you decide to go with Shopify Advanced or Plus depends on your needs as an online retailer and which plan’s features will best support your business now and in the future.
-It’s easy to switch between plans as your enterprise grows and you start to need more features and services.
+Ultimately, whether you decide to go with Shopify Advanced or Plus depends on your needs as an online retailer, and which plans’ features will best support your business now, but most importantly in the future.
+It’s easy to switch between plans as your enterprise grows, and you start to need more features and services.
+The tricky part is knowing when and how to make the change.

 At Eastside, we help brands stay ahead of Shopify's latest updates and choose the right plan based on where they're going, not just where they are today.
 If you'd like to talk it through, get in touch for a conversation with our team, or find out more about our Shopify experts and how we've helped hundreds of brands scale on the platform.
 We're happy to help you find the best path forward for your business.